NTIG-Uppsala/J.CAD-Florist/README.md

 This will start the server on a specific port, which is then printed on the console.
 To change the port that the server runs on, edit the value of `FLASK_RUN_PORT` in the [.flaskenv](.flaskenv) file.

+`flask run` is useful to run a flask server during development.
+To deploy the flask application on a real web server, refer to [this section](#deploy-flask-on-a-server).

 ---